-4.2 Tensor algebra of the model
+4.2 Tensor Algebra of the Moments

 In Section 4.1, we provided a representation of the moment forms in the matrix form.
 We now provide the equivalent tensor representation of the moments.
 The tensor representation is more compact and transparent, and allows us to compare the topic models under different levels of persistence.
 We compare the derived tensor form with the well-known Tucker and CP decompositions.
 We first introduce some tensor notations and definitions.